instana/openapi/spec/descriptions/tagSyntheticResults.md

    The following metrics are only available for the HTTPAction type Synthetic Tests: blocking (bytes), dns (bytes), connect (bytes), ssl (bytes), sending (bytes), waiting (bytes), and receiving (bytes).

-   The metric synthetic.tags will add the latest list of custom properties to the response.
+   The metric synthetic.tags will include the latest list of custom properties to the response.
 This metric cannot be *aggregated*.

 2. *aggregation* Depending on the selected metric, different aggregations are available e.g., SUM, MEAN, P90 (90th percentile), and DISTINCT_COUNT.